Formations Book

 Lack of Width

-The formation relies heavily on the four midfielders to provide width in attack, which can make it vulnerable to teams that defend well in the center of the pitch and force the play wide.
+The 4-4-1-1 formation depends heavily on the four midfielders to provide width in attack.
+This reliance can make the team vulnerable to opponents that defend well centrally and force play to the wings.

-The formation relies heavily on the attacking midfielder to link up with the striker and create scoring opportunities.
-If the attacking midfielder is not performing well, the team can struggle to create chances.
+This formation heavily depends on the central forward to link up with the striker and create scoring opportunities.
+If the central forward underperforms, the team may struggle to generate chances.

 Isolation of the Striker